Pioneer anomaly: Deceleration model

 It has been viewed as possible that a real deceleration is not accounted for in the current model for several reasons.

 Gravity

 It is possible that deceleration is caused by gravitational forces from unidentified sources such as the Kuiper belt or dark matter.
 However, this acceleration does not show up in the orbits of the outer planets, so any generic gravitational answer would need to violate the equivalence principle (see modified inertia below).
 Likewise, the anomaly does not appear in the orbits of Neptune's moons, challenging the possibility that the Pioneer anomaly may be an unconventional gravitational phenomenon based on range from the Sun.

 Drag

 The cause could be drag from the interplanetary medium, including dust, solar wind and cosmic rays.
 However, the measured densities are too small to cause the effect.

 Gas leaks

-Gas leaks, including helium from the spacecraft's radioisotope thermoelectric generators (RTGs) have been thought as possible cause.
+Gas leaks, including helium from the spacecraft's radioisotope thermoelectric generators (RTGs) have been thought of as a possible cause.